 Try to use natural light.
-Go into a room where there is a lot of light coming inside.
+Go into a room with a lot of light coming inside.
 Maybe you have tall windows in your living room?
-This way you have a nice and natural light on your subject.
+This way, you have a nice and natural light on your subject.

 Use a big f-number (small aperture opening)

 Go for a narrower aperture.
 Try f8 first, and then step your way down to f11, f16, and maybe even f22 if necessary.
 Make sure to review your photos as you go to see which works the best for you.

 It’s all dependant on what lens you use and how close you get to your subject.
 With my Nikon 60mm macro lens, I have to get a lot closer than a 100mm lens.
 Thus making me use f16 rather than an f11.

 It’s not all fun and games.
 Although, you should keep it fun!
 Be sure not to make your model laugh or react too hard when you try making a photo.
 The model has to be as still as possible.
 Give him or her a point to look at, so they can focus.

 Even a small turn of their head can throw your focus off, so really ask them to stay still.
 You can even ask them to lie down on a steady surface.

 Remove the lens hood to get as close as possible

 I’m an advocate of using your lens hood as much as possible.
 Apart from sun rays that might ruin your photo, they also protect you from any damage that might occur when hitting your lens on something.
 (As an event photographer, this happens a lot!)